5pecia1/gopro-plus/README.md

 # GoPro Plus

-GoPro Plus is an open-source project designed to enable users to interact with the GoPro Plus media library from the command line.
-This project aims to provide a convenient way to access and manage your GoPro media without the need to use the web interface.
+GoPro Plus is an open-source project designed to enable users to export their GoPro Plus media library from the command line.
+This project aims to provide a convenient way for users who have had terrible customer service from GoPro, like me, to migrate to a new media storage solution.

 **GoPro Plus supports downloading more than 25 media files at a time which is a tedious 🤦 limitation enforced by GoPro Media Library website.**